 Campaign Sequences

-Sequences allow you to create sophisticated multi-step outreach flows.
-Instead of a single call attempt, you can define a series of steps with different scripts, timing, and conditions.
+Sequences allow you to create sophisticated multi-step outreach flows in Advanced campaigns.
+Instead of a single call attempt, you can define multiple outreaches across one or more sequences — each with its own timing, script, and target segment.

 Understanding Sequences